 Most of our use of derivatives is to synthetically convert the fixed interest rates on certain Advances, investments and Consolidated Obligations to adjustable rates tied to an eligible benchmark rate (e.g., LIBOR, the Federal funds effective rate, or SOFR).
-The negative net effect of derivatives on net interest income in the three and six months of 2020 was primarily due to lower short-term benchmark interest rates in the three and six months ended June 30, 2020 compared to the same periods in 2019, which resulted in net interest settlements being paid, rather than received, on certain Advances where the fixed interest rates were converted to adjustable-coupon rates.
+The negative net effect of derivatives on net interest income in the 2020 periods was primarily due to lower short-term benchmark interest rates in the three and nine months ended September 30, 2020 compared to the same periods in 2019, which resulted in net interest settlements being paid, rather than received, on certain Advances where the fixed interest rates were converted to adjustable-coupon rates.
 The fluctuation in earnings from the use of derivatives was acceptable because it enabled us to lower market risk exposure by matching actual cash flows between assets and liabilities more closely than would otherwise occur.